 A layer is linked to a directory, the location where all its drawings are saved.
 This directory has the same name as the layer.
-When a name is typed in a cell, Harmony searches the layer's directory for the corresponding drawing to display.
+When a name is typed in a cell ,Harmony searches the layer's directory for the corresponding drawing to display.
 If there is no corresponding drawing, a new one is created.

-Drawings are exposed in cells, and linked to the drawings saved in the layer's directory.
-Removing a drawing from a cell means it is not displayed.
-It will not be deleted from the directory.
+Drawings are exposed in cells and linked to the drawings saved in the layer's directory.
+When you remove a drawing from a cell, it is not displayed and still exists in the directory.

-A drawing that is exposed multiple times (for example, in a walk cycle) would be linked to the same original drawing in the layer's directory.
+A drawing that is exposed multiple times (for example, in a walk-cycle) would be linked to the same original drawing in the layer's directory.
 If you modify, repaint, or correct the drawing, all exposed drawings with the same name are updated simultaneously.
 You must duplicate or create a new drawing to modify a single exposure and retain the others.